Linutronix/TSN-Testbench/Documentation/mqtt.rst

 Motivation
 ----------

 With the introduction of MQTT logging the visualization if the statistics is fostered by usage of Grafana.
 The full chain from MQTT log to Grafana is provided with this extension.
-This extension provides a visualization of data in grafical format, which is desired for some use cases, e.g. long term analysis, several instances of the Linux TSN testbench running, and showcases.
+This extension provides a visualization of data in grafical format, which is desired for some use cases, e.g. long term analysis, several instances of the Linux RealTime Communication Testbench running, and showcases.
 The combination MQTT/Grafana is chosen as it is the most recognized and used application for data visualization, but requires additional services for the visualization.
 Those services are Telegraf and InfluxDB.
 Telegraf performs the transfer of the MQTT data into InfluxDB insertions.
 InfluxDB itself is the data provider for Grafana.
 The configuration for those services are provided allowing the direct start with data visualization with Grafana.
 A docker-composer file that allows that can be generated via a bash script provided.

 Enabling the build